plumti/financial-event-analytics/README.md

 ## Project Overview

-In this project, I aimed to analyze multiple events within articles to see if they overlap and make informed trading decisions based on the extracted financial events.
+In this project, I aimed to analyse multiple events within articles to see if they overlap and make informed trading decisions based on the extracted financial events.

 ### Key Components